mustah/nodejs-async-rest-api/README.md

 # nodejs-async-rest-api
-Playing with async REST api with express and RxJS - using es6
+Playing with async REST api with ExpressJS and RxJS, using es6.